Implementation of Asymptotic Preserving Discrete Velocity Methods into the Simulation Code PICLas: Theory

 By cleverly rearranging the terms and introducing the two new variables

 with $\tau=1/\nu$ being the relaxation time, it is possible to eliminate the stiffness of the collision operator by treating it implicitly:

 With a suitable construction of the flux term $\mathcal F$, it is thus possible to achieve an implicit integration of the coupled advection and relaxation.
+However, a time step of this scheme is completed by using the relation

-However, for stochastic particle methods, the pre-factors that occur in equations~\eqref{eq:twoCN1}-\eqref{eq:twoCN2} become a problem.
-Since these can become negative at large time steps relative to the relaxation time and because these pre-factors are interpreted as the probability of the individual particles (see~\citet{pfeiffer2022exponential}), this leads to major problems in the adaptation to particle methods.
+where the pre-factor $\frac{2\tau - \Delta t}{2\tau + \Delta t}$ multiplying the distribution function $\tilde{f}$ becomes a problem for stochastic particle methods.
+Indeed, since it can become negative at large time steps relative to the relaxation time and because this pre-factor would be interpreted as a probability for individual particles (see~\citet{pfeiffer2022exponential}), this leads to major problems in the adaptation to particle methods.

 In the following, the construction of an integration method with unconditionally positive pre-factors, which are also always limited to $[0;1]$, is described.
 It can then be used directly as a DVM, but also as a stochastic particle method.